molly/blog/_posts/2021-09-18-monster-qa.md

 <span class="transcript-speaker">Jackson, 3:26:21</span> Two different ends of the spectrum there.

 <span class="transcript-speaker">Rauhauser</span> Slow(?) the audio disruption here, just for for Rob's benefit...
-You mentioned expelling imps earlier?Aand there's a specific flavor of imp in here known as a fuckmuppet.
-And there's at least two of them i've seen in chat, so...
+You mentioned expelling imps earlier?
+And there's a specific flavor of imp in here known as a fuckmuppet.
+And there's at least two of them I've seen in chat, so...

 <span class="transcript-speaker">Unidentified</span> Oh, Neal.
 Blah blah blah blah blah.